HOG Chapter History: Build a Living Archive

 When someone joins, don't just hand them next month's ride schedule.
 Show them the Collection.
 Let them see what they're inheriting.

-Frank's chapter turned twenty last year, and almost nobody currently riding remembered the founding story — three guys, one ride, no plan to start a whole chapter.
+Say Frank's chapter turned twenty last year, and almost nobody currently riding remembers the founding story (three guys, one ride, no plan to start a whole chapter).

-Frank tracked down the last founding member still in the area and built it into a "Chapter History" Collection — the first ride, the first Road Captain, photos going back as far as anyone could find.
+Frank tracks down the last founding member still in the area and builds it into a "Chapter History" Collection: the first ride, the first Road Captain, photos going back as far as anyone could find.

 Now when a new member joins, that Collection is the first thing they see.
-Not just "here's next month's schedule" — "here's what you're actually part of."
+Not just "here's next month's schedule" but "here's what you're actually part of."

 Bonus Tips